Controlling the message: India's Modi chooses state media

 Information and Broadcasting Minister Prakash Javadekar said Modi’s preference for the public broadcaster was not an attempt to suppress information or limit access.

 “I think everyone must welcome it.
-He has not banned anybody, his programs are telecast live, practically on all channels, so where is the issue?
+He has not banned anybody, his programmes are telecast live, practically on all channels, so where is the issue?
 There is no denying somebody access.”

 “There is complete freedom in our regime,” he told reporters.